swiss-ai-center/workshop-mlops/docs/conclusion.md

 Thanks to DVC, the steps to create the model are documented and can be executed in order to reproduce the model.

-- [x] The experiment can be executed on a clean machine

-Thanks to the CI/CD pipeline, the experiment can be executed on a clean machine.
-Erasing the "but it works on my machine" issue.

 - [x]  The changes done to a model can be tracked

-Thanks to DVC and CML, the changes done to a model can be tracked, discussed and visualized before merging them.
+Thanks to DVC, the changes done to a model can be tracked.

 - [x] The model can be used outside of the experiment context